siqirua/tp/docs/UserGuide.md

 ## Statistics and Auto Grading Commands
 ### Auto grading all the students: `autoGrade`

-Automatically assign grades to all students based on their total score and the automatic grading method.
+Automatically assigns grades to all students based on their total score and the automatic grading method.

 Format: `autoGrade ag/METHOD pg/PASSING_VALUE`